maddenp/iotaa/README.md

 An `asset` object has two attributes:

-1. `id`: A value, of any type, uniquely identifying the observable state this asset represents (e.g. a POSIX filesytem path, an S3 URI, an ISO8601 timestamp)
+1. `ready`: A 0-arity (no-argument) function returning a `bool` indicating whether or not the asset is ready to use
-2. `ready`: A 0-arity (no-argument) function returning a `bool` indicating whether or not the asset is ready to use
+2. `ref`: A value, of any type, uniquely referring to the observable state this asset represents (e.g. a POSIX filesytem path, an S3 URI, an ISO8601 timestamp)

 Create an `asset` by calling `asset()`.